LED lamp: History

 The first high-brightness blue LED was demonstrated by Shuji Nakamura of Nichia Corporation in 1994.
-The existence of blue LEDs and high-efficiency LEDs led to the development of the first 'white LED', which employed a phosphor coating to partially convert the emitted blue light to red and green frequencies, creating a light that appears white.
 Isamu Akasaki, Hiroshi Amano and Nakamura were later awarded the 2014 Nobel Prize in Physics for the invention of the blue LED.

-China further boosted LED research and development in 1995 and demonstrated its first LED Christmas tree in 1998.
-The new LED technology application then became prevalent at the start of the 21st century by US (Cree) and Japan (Nichia, Panasonic, and Toshiba) and then starting 2004 by Korea and China (Samsung, Kingsun, Solstice, Hoyol, and others.)

-In the US, the Energy Independence and Security Act (EISA) of 2007 authorized the Department of Energy (DOE) to establish the Bright Tomorrow Lighting Prize competition, known as the "L Prize", the first government-sponsored technology competition designed to challenge industry to develop replacements for 60 W incandescent lamps and PAR 38 halogen lamps.
-The EISA legislation established basic requirements and prize amounts for each of the two competition categories, and authorized up to $20 million in cash prizes.
-The competition also included the possibility for winners to obtain federal purchasing agreements, utility programs, and other incentives.
-In May 2008, they announced details of the competition and technical requirements for each category.
-Lighting products meeting the competition requirements could use just 17 % of the energy used by most incandescent lamps in use today.
-That same year the DOE also launched the Energy Star program for solid-state lighting products.
-The EISA legislation also authorized an additional L Prize program for developing a new "21st Century Lamp".
+The existence of blue LEDs and high-efficiency LEDs led to the development of the first 'white LED', which employed a phosphor coating to partially convert the emitted blue light to lower frequencies, creating white light.
+New LED lights entered the market near the start of the 21st century in the US (Cree) and Japan (Nichia, Panasonic, and Toshiba), and then starting in 2004 in Korea and China (Samsung, Kingsun, Solstice, Hoyol, and others.)
+In the US, the Energy Independence and Security Act (EISA) of 2007 authorized the Department of Energy (DOE) to establish the Bright Tomorrow Lighting Prize competition, known as the "L Prize", challenging industry to develop replacements for 60 W incandescent lamps and other lamps.
+Products meeting the competition requirements would use just 17% of the energy used by most incandescent lamps of that time.

 Philips Lighting ceased research on compact fluorescents in 2008 and began devoting the bulk of its research and development budget to solid-state lighting.
 On 24 September 2009, Philips Lighting North America became the first to submit lamps in the category to replace the standard 60 W A-19 "Edison screw fixture" light bulb, with a design based on their earlier "AmbientLED" consumer product.
-On 3 August 2011, DOE awarded the prize in the 60 W replacement category to a Philips LED lamp after 18 months of extensive testing.
+DOE awarded Philips the prize after 18 months of extensive testing.
+Many other similarly efficient products followed.